-I first had these easy to grow and tasty greens when I visited my daughter in Santa Cruz around Christmas time a couple years ago.
-We always eat at a vegetarian restaurant in Capitola called Dharma's.
-It's all vegetarian and they give you huge portions.
+I first had these easy-to-grow and tasty greens when I visited my daughter in Santa Cruz around Christmas time a couple years ago.
+We always eat at a vegetarian restaurant in Capitola called Dharma’s.
+It’s all vegetarian and they give you huge portions.
 When I go I always have the green salad and Kitcheree soup.
 On top of the salad you will find a giant pile of sunflower sprouts.
-You won't find sunflower sprouts in every supermarket unless you have a specialty store nearby and who needs to buy them anyway?
-If you grow your own you're assured that they will be sanitary and there's no possibility of salmonella.
+You won’t find sunflower sprouts in every supermarket unless you have a specialty store nearby and who needs to buy them anyway?
+If you grow your own you’re assured that they will be sanitary and there’s no possibility of salmonella.

 What you need: